Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/2-sign-in-b2c/README.md

 To setup your B2C user-flows, do the following:

-1. Find the key `names` and populate it with your policy names e.g. `signUpSignIn`.
+1. Find the key `b2cPolicies.names` and populate it with your policy names e.g. `signUpSignIn`.
-1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_susi`.
+1. Find the key `b2cPolicies.authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_susi`.
-1. Find the key `authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.
+1. Find the key `b2cPolicies.authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.

 ### Step 4: Running the sample